abyssfinance/abyss-lockup/README.md

   - All ERC20 tokens supported (LP tokens as well).
   - All forms of rebase are supported.
   - 1, 3, 6 and 12 months unlock time available.
-  - Service is Free of charge when you hold the Abyss Token at all steps of 1, 3 and 6 months unlock time and without any requirements for a 12 month unlock time.
+  - Service is Free of charge when you hold the Abyss Token at all steps of 1, 3 and 6 months unlock waiting period and without any requirements for a 12 months unlock waiting period.

 Contracts
 =========